-Originally named Societá de Agostini e Caproni, this company was founded in 1908 by Count Battista 'Gianni' Caproni and was famed for its large WWI aircraft, such as the legendary Ca.3 bomber.
-In the inter-war period it reformed and was re-named Societá Italiana Caproni, Milano, incorporating Caproni Bergamaschi, Caproni Vizzola, Reggiane and Isotta Fraschini to become one of the largest group of companies in Italy... only FIAT was comparable in size.
+Originally named Societá de Agostini e Caproni, this company was founded in 1908 by Count Battista 'Gianni' Caproni.
+It was famed for its large WWI aircraft such as the legendary Ca.3 bomber.
+In the inter-war period it reformed and was re-named Societá Italiana Caproni, Milano, incorporating Caproni Bergamaschi, Caproni Vizzola, Reggiane and Isotta Fraschini to become one of the largest group of companies in Italy.
+Only FIAT was comparable in size.
 The company struggled post-war with the only surviving remnant being Caproni Vizzola, whose assets were obtained by the Augusta group.

 Caproni Ca.100.
-A biplane based around the Tiger Moth for which Caproni had obtained a licence.
-With a short span upper wing, a feature that appeared on other Caproni biplanes, it was the standard trainer of the Regia Aeronautica and earned the knick-name 'caproncino'.
-Choroszy Modelbud released a multitude of Ca.100 kits in 1/72 scale, about 11 at the last count, covering nearly all engine types and floatplane variants.
-Legato also produced 1/72 & 1/48 resin kits but these are discontinued.
-GAE printed a useful mini reference source for this aircraft, but it is out of print.
+A biplane based on the Tiger Moth for which Caproni had obtained a licence.
+With its shorter span upper wing, a feature seen on a few Caproni biplanes, it was the standard trainer of the Regia Aeronautica and earned the knickname of 'caproncino'.
+Choroszy Modelbud have produced a multitude of Ca.100 resin kits in 1/72 scale covering nearly all known types.
+Fly Models have also released a quartet of neat 1/72 injection moulded kits with each sharing the same sprues.
+Although OOP, Legato also produced 1/72 & 1/48 resin kits of the Colombo engined variant.
+GAE printed a useful mini reference source for this aircraft, but it too is out of print.

 Caproni Ca.101.
 Based on the Ca.97, this trimotor aircraft was originally designed as an airliner.
-The first series were powered by a variety of radial engines: Lynx, Piaggio P.VII or Jupiter radials.
+The first series were powered by either Lynx, Piaggio P.VII or Jupiter radials.
 The bis variant had increased dimensions and the D.2 variant had more powerful Alfa Romeo D.2 radials.
-As well as airline duties, 72 Ca.101's were also used by the Regia Aeronautica as a bomber and as transport.
+As well as airline duties, 72 Ca.101's were used by the Regia Aeronautica as a bomber and as transport.
 They were all retired by 1939.
 Two 1/72 kits were released.
-The RCR resin kit, which has been re-issued by Italiankits, and the Fly/LF Models injection moulded kit, which share the same moulds but have a choice of 7 or 9 cylinder radials.
+The RCR resin kit was re-issued by Italiankits and the Fly/LF Models injection moulded kit, which share the same moulds, provide a choice of 7 or 9 cylinder radials.

 Caproni Ca.102.
 This aircraft was a variant of the Ca.101 trimotor powered by a pair of Jupiter radials.
 It earned the nickname of Pinocchio thanks to its altered nose profile, which had four machine guns and a bomb aimers window.
 The Regia Aeronautica had 34 built but they were retired by 1939.
 No kits are known but a donor Ca.101 kit could make an ideal conversion project.

 Caproni Ca.111.
 A variant of the Ca.101 tri-motor used mainly for long range reconnaissance.
-First flown in 1932, it was powered by an Isotta Fraschini Asso 18 cylinder 'W' engine and more than 150 were built, including an idrovolante variant.
-It had a higher top speed compared with the Ca.101 & Ca.113 and was used extensively by the Regia Aeronautica.
-Broplans 1/72 vacuform kit is the only kit known of this aircraft.
+First flown in 1932, it was powered by an Isotta Fraschini Asso 18 cylinder 'W' engine and more than 150 were built, including an idrovolante.
+It had a higher top speed compared to the Ca.101 & Ca.133 and was used extensively by the Regia Aeronautica.
+Broplans 1/72 vacuform kit is the only current kit known of this aircraft.

 Caproni Ca.113.
 A tidy looking two-seat trainer biplane with an elegant streamlined fuselage.
 Many records were set in various versions of this aircraft including those for altitude, distance & endurance.
 Its largest user was the Bulgarian Air Force, where Caproni established the Kaproni Bulgarski divison to build 107 "Chuchuliga" aircraft.
 Planet Models have released a nicely moulded 1/48 resin kit of the single seat version with decals for a Peruvian machine and the sole surviving aircraft I-MARY that resides in the Volandia Park and Aviation Museum in Milan.

 Caproni Ca.133.
 A more efficient development of the Ca.101 tri-motor that saw widespread use.
-First flown in 1934, its generous fuselage proportions made it ideal for the light transport role, although it was also used as a bomber in the early years and for troop transport & air ambulance duties.
-Post war it briefly flew with Ala Littoria with the last example retired in 1947.
-Aviation USK produced a 1/72 vac-form kit of this plane but has been discontinued, as has the EVA Models 1/48 resin kit which was released relatively recently.
+First flown in 1934, its generous fuselage proportions made it ideal for light transport duties.
+It was also used as a bomber initially snf went to be used for troop transport & air ambulance duties.
+Post war it saw brief service with Ala Littoria was retired in 1947.
+Aviation USK produced a 1/72 vac-form kit of this plane but has been OOP for a while.The limited edition EVA Models 1/48 resin kit is also OOP.
+Broplan have recently released two 1/72 vacu-form kits with different markings.

 Caproni Ca.134.
-Only 2 examples of this reconnaissance biplane were built in early 1937.
-Powered by an Isotta Fraschini engine, it was tested at Guidonia but not selected by the Regia Aeronautica.
+Only 2 examples of this 1937 reconnaissance biplane were built.
+Powered by an Isotta Fraschini engine, it was tested at Guidonia but it was not selected by the Regia Aeronautica.
 No kits are known of this design.

 Caproni Ca.161.
 Lt.
-Col. M. Pezzi broke the altitude record for a piston engined biplane back in 1937 in this very wide-span aircraft, which was a specially modified Ca.113.
+Col. M. Pezzi broke the altitude record for a piston engined biplane back in 1937 in this very wide-span aircraft, a specially modified Ca.113.
 He flew a Ca.113bis a year later to reach 56,032ft, a record that still stands.
-Although discontinued, the Brach Models 1/48th resin kit is highly detailed, is of excellent quality and it included a standing figure of a suited-up Mario Pezzi, complete with a separately moulded pressurised helmet.
+Although discontinued, the Brach Models 1/48th resin kit is highly detailed and it included a standing figure of a suited-up Mario Pezzi, complete with a separately moulded pressurised helmet.

 Caproni Ca.164.
-A two-seat 1938 biplane design, complete with trademark smaller upper wing, that was intended to replace the Ca.100 in the training role.
-However, due to poor handling it was considered unsuitable for this role and used for liaison purposes instead.
+A two-seat 1938 biplane design complete with trademark smaller upper wing.
+It was designed to replace the Ca.100 in the training role.
+However, due to poor handling, it was considered unsuitable for this role and used for liaison purposes instead.
 The Dujin 1/72 resin kit is discontinued but the 1/72 Choroszy Modelbud resin is still current.
-Fly Models have announced a future 1/72 injection mould kit.

 The aircraft listed below were experimental prototypes.

 Stipa-Caproni.
-Quite possibly one the oddest looking aircraft ever built.
-A veritable "flying barrel" prototype designed by ing.
+One the oddest looking Italian aircraft ever built, this veritable "flying barrel" prototype was designed by ing.
 Luigi Stipa in 1932 after a lot of detailed research.
-His bold and original 'venturi’ concept worked extremely well, the machine showing very stable handling even at slow speeds.
-In fact its maximum speed was only 81mph.
-Stipa wanted to pursue his ideas further but could not get anymore backing.
-However his ideas have much relevance to modern day ducted-fan and jet propulsion technology.
-The image used by Dujin on the packaging of their 1/72 resin kit was that of a 3/5 flying replica built in Australia, which made a series of short flights in 2001, thus reaffirming Stipa's highly original research.
+His bold and original 'venturi’ concept worked extremely well with the prototype demonstrating very stable handling, even at slow speeds.
+Its maximum speed was only 81mph.
+Stipa wanted to pursue his ideas further but could not get any more backing.
+His ideas have some relevance to modern day ducted-fan and jet propulsion technology.
+The image used by Dujin on the packaging of their 1/72 resin kit was that of a 3/5 flying replica built in Australia, which made a series of short flights in 2001 thus reaffirming Stipa's highly original concept.
 The Dujin kit is now discontinued but it was not a very accurate kit.
+There is the 1/72 & 1/48 3-D printed kit by A.M.C.
+France but availability is limited.

 Campini-Caproni. ing.
-Secondo Campini developed his 'thermo-jet' theory throughout the 1930s and was finally able to join forces with Caproni to build his experimental prototype.
+Secondo Campini developed his 'thermo-jet' theory during the 1930s and was finally able to join forces with Caproni to build his experimental prototype.
 With an Isotta Fraschini piston engine driving a forward compressor in the front section of the fuselage, a burner in the rear section was used to increase thrust.
-First flown in 1940, it was thought to be the first aircraft to fly with jet propulsion, for which it gained a lot of publicity.
-However a Heinkel had already achieved this feat a year earlier.
-Flight tests did show up a few problems.
+First flown in 1940 but flight tests did show up a few problems.
 The heat generated by the compressor meant the pilots had to fly with open cockpits to vent heat.
-The aircraft's structural integrity was not proven so speeds were kept relatively low.
-Its top recorded speed was a disappointing 320 mph.
+As the aircraft's structural integrity could not be proven during development, speeds were kept relatively low.
+It's top recorded speed was a disappointing 320 mph.
 One complete aircraft is preserved at Vigna di Valle.
-Now out of print, the mini Ali d'Italia booklet proved just how inaccurate the discontinued 1/72 Delta2 model was.
-Maybe Valom should have used it to research their limited run 1/72 injection moulded kit because it does not match the plans either.
+Now out of print, the mini Ali d'Italia booklet proved just how inaccurate the 1/72 Delta2 model is.
+Maybe Valom should have used it to research their 1/72 injection moulded kit because it does not match the plans either.

 Caproni Sauro-1.
 Built in 1933, this prototype tourer was also known as TRICAP (Trigone Caproni), named after its designer Emmanuale Trigona and its builder Caproni.
 It was a clean design with an inverted gull wing, powered by a Farina radial but, despite successful trials, there was no further development or orders placed.
 There are no known kits of this aircraft.